Have you ever caught a big trout under the birds?

 I mean a really big trout in the 25 inch plus range.

 If you have it was probably an anomaly and the fact is you catch very few large trout under the birds at any time of year.

 Big trout don’t like to have to move around too much to feed.
 They are not nearly as aggressive or forceful as the smaller ones.
 Even when fishing under the birds, most of the bigger trout are on the bottom.

 One such area along shorelines are stands of roseau cane, which has an intricate rooting system comparable to a miniature version of mangrove.
 On high tides, cane stands hold lots of baitfish, which hide from predators among the roots.
 Big trout will feed along the edges of this cane and quite often go untargeted.
 When seeking big fish in these areas anglers should be mindful of making parallel casts along the shoreline, tight to the shore.
-On the low tides, especially in the fall, you can see there is some depth under the roots where the bait hides and the trout will sometimes feed right in there.
+On the low tides you can see there is some depth under the roots where the bait hides and the trout will sometimes feed right in there.
 People tend to throw out from the shore and sometimes ignore what’s really important: the shore itself.

 In any bay system there can be dozens of shoreline spots like that are ignored by most anglers.